ontehfritz/SuperSimpleWorker/README.md

 1. The DelayedJob assembly which gives your program access to creating jobs for scheduling

 2. worker.exe, this runs the jobs scheduled by your program.
 It can be run in the background.
-This process had to be separate as there is no rake interface with .net, where as ruby the worker process is run through rake.

 Some important notes:
 * worker.exe must currently be run on the same system as the code that is scheduling jobs.
-Unlike ruby, the serialisation process is different.
-C# cannot execute code stored in the database.
-It must be compiled into byte-code.
-Instead objects are serialised into xml in the database.
-Then the objects are deserialized using the dll file the job objects are defined.

-* classes and/or there instantiated objects must by serialisable, this also means that any class members are not serialisable, you must instantiate them in the perform method or a default constructor.
-To be serialisable you must have a default constructor and all values you want to be assigned on deserialization must be public members or public properties of a class.
+This is so it can resolve and deserialize the job objects.

+* classes and/or there instantiated objects must by serialisable.

 ## Setup